opendistro-for-elasticsearch/sql/docs/user/interfaces/protocol.rst

 Description
 -----------

 By default the plugin returns original response from Elasticsearch in JSON.
 Because this is the native response from Elasticsearch, extra efforts are needed to parse and interpret it.
-Meanwhile mutation like field alias will not be present in it.

 Example
 -------